Generic Name: vancomycin (oral) (VAN koe MYE sin)

 Brand Name: FIRST-Vancomycin 25, FIRST-Vancomycin 50, Vancocin HCl Pulvules

-Vancomycin is an antibiotic.
-Oral (taken by mouth) vancomycin fights bacteria in the intestines.
+FIRST-Vancomycin 50 is an antibiotic.
+Oral (taken by mouth) FIRST-Vancomycin 50 fights bacteria in the intestines.

-Vancomycin is used to treat an infection of the intestines caused by Clostridium difficile, which can cause watery or bloody diarrhea.
-Vancomycin is also used to treat staph infections that can cause inflammation of the colon and small intestines.
+FIRST-Vancomycin 50 is used to treat an infection of the intestines caused by Clostridium difficile, which can cause watery or bloody diarrhea.
+FIRST-Vancomycin 50 is also used to treat staph infections that can cause inflammation of the colon and small intestines.

-Oral vancomycin works only in the intestines.
+Oral FIRST-Vancomycin 50 works only in the intestines.
 This medicine is not normally absorbed into the body and will not treat other types of infection.
 An injection form of this medication is available to treat serious infections in other parts of the body.

-Oral vancomycin works only in the intestines and will not treat infections in other parts of the body.
+Oral FIRST-Vancomycin 50 works only in the intestines and will not treat infections in other parts of the body.
 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not take this medication if you are allergic to vancomycin.
+You should not take this medication if you are allergic to FIRST-Vancomycin 50.

-To make sure vancomycin is safe for you, tell your doctor if you have:
+To make sure FIRST-Vancomycin 50 is safe for you, tell your doctor if you have:

 hearing problems; or